Menu

 • 1 tablespoon olive oil

-• 1 large red pepper julienne
+• 1 large red bell pepper julienned

 • 1/2 yellow onion sliced